 Biking paths and trail systems delicately weave along the three rivers that call Rome home – but it’s the artists, entrepreneurs, and restauranteurs who are bringing new life to the area.
 Cabell captures the energy and excitement, “We are ready to dream what we can be next, spread our wings and grow!
 And, it’s exciting to see Rome carving out its own unique identity.”

-We’re proud to support the entrepreneurial spirit that drives downtown revitalization through our partnership with Georgia Chamber of Commerce American Rural Prosperity Summit.
-We'll see you in Athens next week!
+At Georgia Power we're proud to support the entrepreneurial spirit that drives downtown revitalization through our partnership with the Georgia Chamber of Commerce.
+Learn more about our Rural Reimagined workshops and cohort program.